bahuma20/firefly-iii-ai-categorize/README.md

 ![OpenAI screenshot](docs/img/openai-key.png)

-Note: OpenAI currently provides 18$ free credits for 3 months which is great since you won’t have to provide your payment details to begin interacting with the API for the first time.
+Note: OpenAI currently provides 5$ free credits for 3 months which is great since you won’t have to provide your payment details to begin interacting with the API for the first time.

+After that you have to enable billing in your account.

+Tip: Make sure to set budget limits to prevent suprises at the end of the month.

 ### 3. Start the application via Docker